 If you have any questions about this report or concerning your water utility, please contact Keith Breidenbaugh, Water Superintendent at 812-354-2256.
 We want our customers to be informed about their water utility.
 If you want to lean more, please attend any of our regularly scheduled meetings.
-They are held on the the water office in Otwell, 2055 N St Rd.
+They are held on the first Wednesday of every month at 7:00 p.m. at the water office in Otwell, 2055 N St Rd.
 257.

-The annual meeting is held the second Tuesday in January.
-January 08, 2025.
+The annual meeting will be held the second Tuesday in January, January 13, 2026.

 Otwell Water Corporation routinely monitors for constituents in your drinking water according to Federal and State laws.
-The table shows the results of our monitoring for the period of January 1st to December 31 2023.
-Not all testing is required every year, and if we were not required to monitor for something in 2023, then our results are for the most recent round of testing.
+The table shows the results of our monitoring for the period of January I 5t to December 31 2024.
+Not all testing is required every year, and if we were not required to monitor for something in 2024, then our results are for the most recent round of testing.